SAYANTAN310896/Linear_Regression_Bike_Sharing_Assignment/README.md

 9. Feature selection using REF
 10. Checking P value and VIF and if necessary rebuild the model
 11. Checking the validity of model.
+12. Prediction on test set using the model learned on train set.
+13. Comparing the R2_score
+14. Draw conclusions